mitotic/slidoc/README.md

     Notes: Additional material

+Concept lists are used generate an automatic concept index.
+Indexing is done separately for regular slides and question slides.
+Slidoc supports concept chain naviagtion.
+Starting from the index, you can easily navigate between all places in the document where a particular concept is discussed.

 Notes:
 Concept lists are semicolon-separated and use the syntax `topic, subtopic` where `topic/subtopic` is a space-separated phrase and `subtopic` is optional.
 Concepts are not visible during a slideshow, but are displayed in the printed version of the lecture.

-The concept list is used to generate the index, and the first concept is assumed to be the main concept discussed in the slide.
-If there is no main concept, then the special concept `null` should be specified as the first concept.
+The first concept in the list is assumed to be the primary concept relevant to the slide.
+If there is no primary concept, then the special concept `null` should be specified as the first concept.
+Additional concepts are treated as secondary concepts.

 Notes are additional material that are displayed in the printed version of the lecture.
 For normal slideshows, notes are not visible